dakshgateway98/translate/README.md

-# translate Application using React
+# Translate Application using React